Cast Iron Dutch Oven: How to Bake Bread

 at 25 minutes: slightly turn the cauldron if possible;

-at 40 minutes: perform a first check;
+at 30 minutes: do a quick initial check;

 The bread is good if: